hribeir0/moodle-theme_stream/README.md

 ## Theme Translations

-The pt_pt versuion is already available but we have to use AMOS.
+The pt_pt version is already available but we have to use AMOS.
 Other languages need to be translated and created.

 ## Default images credits